HananMoAlnakhal/Blood-Bank-Database/README.md

 > Click [HERE](https://github.com/HananMoAlnakhal/Blood-Bank-Database/blob/main/INSERT%20INTO.sql) to see the full code

 # ***The select statements + views in the project files***
-> You can download and run the database using the full SQL reales
+> You can download and run the database using the full SQL in Releases